danielg7/FireWeatherDataAnalyses/01_FireWeather_FEMO.md

 `lubridate` automagically parses any format that matches whatever combination your dates or date/times are in, whether there are spaces, slashes, or whatever in between.

-Let's use this to parse the DateTime column, making sure to define the timezone with the command "tz":
+Let's use this to parse the DateTime column, making sure to define the timezone with the argument "tz":

 ``` r
 skunkData$DateTime <- mdy_hm(skunkData$DateTime, tz = "MST")